REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Refinement, Zoom and Randomization

-In Examples~\ref{ex:zoom1} and~\ref{ex:zoom2}, the statistics collected earlier (Section~\ref{sec:arch-random}) can be used to assign probabilities to the outcomes of actions, e.g., if action $move(rob_1, c_1)$ is executed, the probabilities of the outcomes may be:
+In Examples~\ref{ex:zoom1} and~\ref{ex:zoom2}, probabilities are assigned to the outcomes of actions based on the statistics collected earlier (see Definition~\ref{def:learned-probs} in Section~\ref{sec:arch-random}).
+For instance, if action $move(rob_1, c_1)$ is executed, the probabilities of the possible outcomes of this action may be:

 Similarly, if the robot has to search for a textbook $cup_1$ once it reaches the $kitchen$, and if a $test$ action is executed to determine the location of a textbook $cup_1$ in cell $c_i$ in the $kitchen$, the probabilities of the outcomes may be: